getgrit/stdlib/.grit/patterns/go/hidden_goroutine.md

 title: Detected a hidden goroutine
 ---

-Detected a hidden goroutine.
 Function invocations are expected to synchronous, and this function will execute asynchronously because all it does is call a goroutine.
-Instead, remove the internal goroutine and call the function using `go`
+Instead, remove the internal goroutine and call the function using `go`.

 tags: #correctness #best-practice